 Breaking Wind receives many such complaints.
-After a few years, upper management start to catch on, and decide that the customer must be told the primary reason for being denied.
+After a few years, upper management starts to catch on, and they decide that the customer must be told the primary reason for being denied.
 They hand the task over to you.

 You start considering how in the blazes you can implement this while keeping your sanity.
 You take a cursory glance at some design patterns such as the specification pattern and promptly start sweating as you realize you may have to extend your little snowflake to a 1500 line ungainly monster.

 Just as you are about to curl up on the floor, a voice softly calls you from somewhere in the dark recesses of your mind: